 Leading and Lagging Key Performance Indicators (KPI)

-Not only is it important to select Key Performance Indicators (KPI) that are fit for purpose, easy to manage and sustainable but it’s also a good idea to have two-faced KPI.
+Not only is it important to select Key Performance Indicators (KPI) that are fit for purpose, easy to manage and sustainable but it’s also a good idea to have Leading and Lagging Indicators.

 Let’s start with some definitions…

 Key Performance Indicators (KPI) are a type of performance measurement that help you understand how your organisation or department is performing.

 Lagging indicators look back at historical performance and hence focus on outcomes.
 Lagging indicators are easy to measure.

 Leading indicators are forward-looking and offer a glimpse into future performance.
 Leading indicators are more difficult, prone to subjectivity and error due to the quality of data.

 When it comes to Health and Safety, companies are shifting their focus more towards Leading indicators for driving success.